What Are Demonstrative Adverbs?

 Here, the action is happening in the present moment.

-We can use 'then' to point at a particular time in the past or future.
+We can use 'then' to point to a particular time in the past or future.
+For example:

 I wish I knew

-We mainly use these demonstrative adverbs with 'this', 'that', 'these', and 'those' to specify the place of something or someone.
-These adverbs do not come before a noun.
-They are simply used to emphasize the place of something.
+Demonstrative adverbs of place, such as 'here' and 'there', are often used in conjunction with demonstrative pronouns 'this,' 'that,' 'these,' and 'those' to indicate the location of something or someone.
+These adverbs are not typically used directly before a noun, but rather function to emphasize the place being referred to.
 Now let us examine how each one is used:

-When we want to emphasize the place of things or people that are near to us, we can use demonstrative adverbs such as 'here'.
-They are used with 'this' when the referred noun is singular and 'these' when we have plural nouns.
+'Here' as a demonstrative adverb of place can be used to emphasize the location of people or things that are near to us.
+When accompanied by a demonstrative pronoun, 'here' is typically used with 'this' when referring to a singular noun, and 'these' when referring to plural nouns.
 Let us take a look at the following examples:

 As you can see, if you remove the adverb, the sentence is still complete and meaningful.